FerRacimo/CopenhagenTutorial/WrightFisherTutorial.md

 ## 3 - Thinking backwards in time

 So far, we've been running the Wright-Fisher model forwards in time.
-We begun with a population of individuals with (possibly) distinct alleles and observed what happened as we approached the present.
+We began with a population of individuals with (possibly) distinct alleles and observed what happened as we approached the present.
 Now, we'll start in the present and go backwards in time.
-Specifically, we'll aim to trace the lineages of particular individuals and see how they "coalesce" (find a common ancestor) in the past.
+Specifically, we'll aim to trace the lineages of particular individuals that exist in the present and see how they "coalesce" (find a common ancestor) in the past.

-a) We will trace the genealogy of 3 lineages in a population of size N = 5 (2N = 10):
+a) We will trace the genealogy of 3 lineages in a population of size N = 10 (2N = 20) over 20 generations:

 ```
+track_lineages(N.vec=rep(10,20), n.iter=1, num.tracked=3)
 ```

 Repeat this simulation 10 times.
 For each simulation, record the time between the present and the first coalescent event, and the time between the first coalescent event and the second coalescent event (i.e. the most recent common ancestor of all 3 lineages).
+You can ignore simulations where lineages have not coalesced at generation 20.
 Which of the two times tends to be larger?
 Why do you think this is?

-b) Check what happens to the coalescence rate, when N = 3 and when N = 10.
+b) Check what happens to the coalescence rate, when N = 7 and when N = 20.
 Do lineages coalesce faster or slower with larger population size?